Published: June 30, 2020. Updated [June 17, 2022]

 How to Optimize Sales Territories

-There are two main parts of territory optimization—identifying areas for improvement and uncovering white space opportunities.
-Again, continuous management is essential and helps you identify where your existing territories can be improved (the success is something Cox Automotive can testify to).
+There are two main parts of sales territory optimization—identifying areas for improvement and uncovering white space opportunities.
+Again, continuous management is essential and helps you identify where your existing territories can be improved.
 This includes your initial planning for a new year and also as you check in on performance throughout the year.

 You also have to cover your bases when it comes to identifying sales opportunities.
 It’s easy to assume you know your market well—after all, you are the expert in your industry.
 But there is always a chance that you’re missing out on deals because you deemed an area “dead to sales.”